 Hansajolle owners are usually very proud of their boat – which is no surprise, beautiful as she is.
 While waiting for some friends to finish their end of day work on their boat I happened to see a small boat coming towards a berth.
 “Hi, would you like some help with the lines?
 Oh, wow, is this beauty a Hansajolle?”, that’s how I greeted the sailor coming in.
 The immediate big smile plus his immensely pride-infused chest very clearly showed his feelings and happiness.

-Distracted by sailing on other boats plus lots of activities not related to water and boats, I have not been back on a Hansajolle for a couple of years now.
+Sailing on other boats plus lots of activities not related to water and boats distracted me a little recently.
+I have not been back on a Hansajolle for a couple of years now.
 Looking at the two pictures here, however, I guess I need to give Thorsten a call and arrange a day or two on the water…